jayshreee10/TEMP-STATION/README.md

--  Tempstation is a weather app built with React.js, displaying temperature, weather conditions, and details such as sunrise, sunset, wind speed, and humidity for any chosen location.
+-  Tempstation is a weather app built with React.js, displaying real time temperature, weather conditions, and details such as sunrise, sunset, wind speed, and humidity for any chosen location.
 -  currently working on UI 🛠️